Registration for Nursery program 2023-2024 is open! Secure your spot today!

-At NNS, we offer 2 day a week or 3 day a week sessions.
-Most children attend either M/W/F or T/Th but we can be flexible as long as your child is attending regularly on the same days (we are unable to accommodate drop-in's).
+At NNS, we offer 5 days a week morning sessions.
 We open our doors at 8:45 a.m. with pick up at 11:30 a.m.
 Our daily schedule involves a lot of free play where children are able to move to various centres.
 We have a calender circle where we learn names, numbers, and letters through songs and games.
 After snack we gather again for a planned activity.
 These activities are based on children's interests and work on small motor skills, gross motor skills, congnitive development, and social development.

 At Norwood Nursery School, we believe children learn through play.
 Our daily schedule has been designed specifically to encourage sustained and intricate free play experiences in order to make the most of learning opportunities.
 It is also predictable to provide a sense of security to the young children in our care.
 Transitions are kept to a minimum, always bearing in mind the developmental needs of the children.
 Early Childhood Educators (ECEs) guide children through transitions by remaining present, singing and using finger plays, all the while supporting children while learning how to self-regulate.

 By allowing for large blocks of uninterrupted play, the children are given the opportunity to explore freely.
 This is very valuable for children as it is the basis of cognitive, social, emotional and physical development.
 Early Childhood Educators organize the environment to encourage and facilitate positive interactions with their peers.
 For example, we set up each of our areas for 2 or more children to play together, give children words to use while interacting, and situate ourselves to be clearly visible and available to all children.
 ECEs engage with the children, asking open ended questions to aid in language development, cognitive thinking and social reasoning.